 A class defines the properties (state) and operations (behavior) for its instances, and may include constructors for creating instances.
 It may even include some metadata, too.
 A convenient way to show off a class, in a language-independent fashion, is to diagram it (here I’ve used a notation from UML):

-Here the intent is to make points immutable and polygons mutable.
+Now how we made private properties and public operations, and the way we named our operations shows that our intent is to make points immutable and polygons mutable.

 What is the UML, you may ask?